nhoening/StoSim/doc/tut/basic.rst

 For each plot, you can specify name-value pairs (where the names refer to parameter names from the ``params`` section (see above).
-With this, you narrow down the dataset used for making the plot and this is also why Nicessa puts all parameter settings in the data folder names containing the log files, so it can easily pick the ones it needs to collect data from we'll use that feature in the next example.
+With this, you narrow down the dataset used for making the plot and this is also why Nicessa puts all parameter settings in the data folder names containing the log files, so it can easily pick the ones it needs to collect data from.

-Here, we have only one parameter setting - we could add ``runs:5`` to the plot descriptions but that would still select all five files and thus change nothing.
+In the current example figure, we have only one parameter (``steps``) with only one setting (``500``) - we could add ``steps:500`` to the plot descriptions but that would still select all five files and thus change nothing.
 Thus, we do not use this feature in this example - we plot data from all five files we generated.
 The next example (see :ref:`sub_example`) is a little bit more sophisticated in this regard.